Mamiya 645 Super/Pro

 - Lenses are not weather sealed

-- With age lenses tend to develop stiff focus operation
+- Lenses tend to develop stiff focus operation with age

 - No visible or audible indication that the dark slide is still in (it simply won't fire)